yegorvk/index_arena/README.md

 ## No `Drop`

-Due to the way this crate works, the arena cannot track individual allocations, so it doesn't drop its elements, which is a necessary trade off.
+Due to the way this crate works, the arena cannot track individual allocations, so it doesn't drop its elements.
+This is a necessary trade off between memory usage and element tracking.

 ## Examples